-Many of my friends and myself included are afraid of using the self cleaning oven feature on the oven.
+Many of my friends and myself included are afraid of using the self-cleaning feature on the oven.
 Are you one of those?
 If so you are going to love this method, all you need is ammonia.
 It is really easy and works wonders.
 Check out the full tutorial on How to Clean Your Oven.

 I love it when the stainless steel in my kitchen looks shiny and clean.
 This cleaner is easy to make and gets the job done every time.
-All you need is vinegar, a spray bottle and a microfiber cloth.
+All you need is vinegar, a spray bottle, and a microfiber cloth.
 PS I love these microfiber cloths.
-They are only $0.49 each and they clean so well.
 See our tutorial for Cleaning Stainless Steel.

 You just need Dawn, rubbing alcohol and an essential oil to make this awesome granite cleaner.
 You probably already have all of those things in your house.
 Check out the details to make a diy granite cleaner.

 I LOVE Freezer Meals!
 Having meals on hand and ready to make is an easy way to save time, money, and energy.
-Having meals ready to go saves me so much time and money.
 We can help you get started on freezer meal cooking and also inspire you with delicious meal ideas!